Grapeka/merchant-server/README.md

 Welcome to the Restaurant Menu Manager!
 With this tool, merchants can easily manage their food menu, as well as browse and explore menus from other merchants.

+This repository contains the backend code for the platform.
+The corresponding frontend repository can be found at the following link: https://github.com/Grapeka/restaurant-menu-manager-client.git

 ## Features

 The following features are available to users: